mtumilowicz/bitnami-sealed-secrets-workshop/README.txt

             * best practice:periodically rotate all secrets (e.g. change the password)
     * public key
         * retrieve: `kubeseal --fetch-cert > public-key-cert.pem`

-    * This implies that we cannot allow users to read a SealedSecret meant for a namespace they wouldn't have access to and just push a copy of it in a namespace where they can read secrets from.
-    * Sealed-secrets thus behaves as if each namespace had its own independent encryption key and thus once you seal a secret for a namespace, it cannot be moved in another namespace and decrypted there.
-        * We don't technically use an independent private key for each namespace, but instead we include the namespace name during the encryption process, effectively achieving the same result.
-* Furthermore, namespaces are not the only level at which RBAC configurations can decide who can see which secret.
-    * In fact, it's possible that users can access a secret called foo in a given namespace but not any other secret in the same namespace.
-    * We cannot thus by default let users freely rename SealedSecret resources otherwise a malicious user would be able to decrypt any SealedSecret for that namespace by just renaming it to overwrite the one secret user does have access to.
-        * We use the same mechanism used to include the namespace in the encryption key to also include the secret name.
-    * You might have a use case for moving a sealed secret to other namespaces (e.g. you might not know the namespace name upfront), or you might not know the name of the secret (e.g. it could contain a unique suffix based on the hash of the contents etc).
-                * The scope is nothing but the context or visibility of a sealed secret within a Kubernetes cluster.
-                * There are 3 types of scopes in Sealed Secrets:
-                    * Scope Type	Description
-                      strict	The name and namespace of the secret are included in the encrypted data.
-Therefore, you must seal the secret using the same name and namespace. namespace-wide	You can freely rename the sealed secret within a given namespace. cluster-wide	You have the flexibility to unseal the secret using any name and in any namespace.
 * image verification
     * images are being signed using cosign
     * signatures have been saved in GitHub Container Registry